VetRehab Services

 care after injury or surgery

-Veterinary rehabilitation helps your pet to make their best possible recovery after injuries or surgery.
+Veterinary rehab helps your pet to make their best possible recovery after injuries or surgery.
 Rehabilitation helps to manage pain, speed up recovery, build muscle strength, increase joint flexibility, improve balance, and reduce the risk of further injury.
 I work with animals that have had nerve or spinal injuries as well as broken bones, tendon, ligament or muscle damage.

 Vet rehab can also help senior dogs.
 Picture is of an afghan hound lying on a couch.